jjk-code-otter/climate-indicator-manager/README.md

 CMEMS_PSWD=yetanotherpassword
 ```

-All three of these services are free to register, but you will have to set up the credentials online.
+All three of these services are free to register, but you will have to set up the credentials online and then store
+those credentials at some location in your file system.

 Similarly to access the data from the Copernicus Climate Change service, you will need an API key.
 The instructions provided by CDS are very helpful - https://cds.climate.copernicus.eu/how-to-api